ddprzy37/README-generator/Develop/README.md

 ## User Answers

 - Index Required: false
-- Motivation: f
+- Motivation: To be able to produce a professional readme file on demand.
-- Problems: f
+- Problems: Making sure the markdown was generated correctly.
-- Solve: f
+- Solve: Provides on demand read me files.
-- Learn: f
+- Learn: how to use modular exports better.
 - Stand Out: undefined

 ## License